8 Tipps für umweltschonendes Waschen - washo.ch

 8 tips for environmentally friendly washing

 We use energy and water with every wash cycle.
 In addition, the environment is polluted by various substances in conventional detergents.
-Even with very small changes to our usual washing behaviour, we can wash more sustainably and save money at the same time.
+Even with very small changes to our usual washing habits, we can wash more sustainably and save money at the same time.

 1. Fill your washing machine